raghu6289/zerozilla-assignment/README.md

 REST API with token-based authentication and handling various HTTP status codes as per REST standards.

-CRUD operation on an entities/collection called Agency and client which has below fields.
+CRUD operation on an entities/collection called Agency and client.
 One Agency can have multiple clients.

 ## Pre-requisites